UBC-MDS/DSCI554_Project/Milestone3/report.md

 5.2 Survey design
 -----------------

-Discussing your survey/study design, specifically:

-1.  what did you do well to make this study as causal as possible?
+### Design

 We put a lot of thought into which variables to include as potential confounders.
 Spending the proper amount of time on this before distributing the survey helped ensure that we did not realize additional potential confounders during our analysis when it would be too late to gather data to control for them.
 This diligence helped our end goal of reaching a conclusion free of spurious findings.

-1.  what was not done well and how did that effect your studies conclusions?
+We also made an assumption that relationship between each pair of outcome groups is the same.

+### Limitations

 One of the biggest problems that we discovered after performing the analysis is that the amount of data we collected is simply not enough to make conclusive claims.
 Perhaps it would have been helpful if we decided to collect data from previous cohorts of the MDS program.
 It might also be better if we continued our research to allow future MDS cohorts to reflect and take the survey.

 Another issue of our survey is that the level of "self-reported" information is very subjective.
 An "Average" difficulty might mean something different to two different students.
 Therefore, it is quite difficult to evaluate the results of our research.

-1.  what would you do differently next time to improve your survey/study design and why?
+### Future Directions

 Originally when we were designing our survey, we thought it was very logical to make our variables categorical and ordinal, even our response variable (i.e. self-perceived difficulty of DSCI 512).
 However, while we were performing analyses and tests with our data, we realized that because our variables were not numerical, we lost a lot of flexibility with our analysis.
 If, for example, our response variable was numerical, we could have performed more tests such as ANOVA.
 Furthermore, if we found that numerical data does not work with our analysis, we could have binned them to become categorical.
 We feel that only using categorical data limited our ability to perform different analysis, and if we were to perform similar research in the future, this is definitely something we would change.